GoogleChromeLabs/adaptive-loading/react-twitter-save-data-loading(hook)/README.md

 [Live Demo](https://adaptive-loading.web.app/react-twitter-save-data-loading(hook))

-This is a demo of the Twitter timeline implemented using React and the Save-Data Client Hint.
+This is a demo of the Twitter timeline implemented using React and the Save-Data Hook based on [navigator.connection.saveData](https://developer.mozilla.org/en-US/docs/Web/API/NetworkInformation/saveData).
 It determines whether to load low-fidelity or high-fidelity images based on the user's Data Saver (Lite Mode) preferences on Chrome for Android.

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and Node.js/Express.js for server side.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Installation
 ```